-This report accompanies the previously released MQ Appliance Performance report which has also been updated for the M2001 appliances and is available at the following locations:
+This report accompanies the previously released MQ Appliance Performance reports which are available at the following locations:

 High Availability (HA) can be enabled by pairing two MQ Appliances together to provide continuous availability in the event of one of the appliances suffers a failure.
 The Queue Manager (QM) log and queue files are synchronously replicated across the pair of appliances.